Network UPS Tools

 This is what tells NUT about your UPS, replace various values with the values you got from the previous step, or copy and paste the output if you went that route.

-The desc us a description you can give, i recommend the manufacture/model/location of the UPS.
+us a description you can give, i recommend the manufacture/model/location of the UPS.

 The square brackets is the identifier we will be using elsewhere with NUT & the clients.